opendexnetwork/opendex.network/BOLD-01.md

 	5. NodeState node_state
 	The updated node state.

-The `NodeStateUpdate` message is used to announce a peer about an update in the node state.
+The `NodeStateUpdate` message is used to tell a peer about an update in the node state.
 An example for such update can be the removal of a supported trading pair, listening address, etc.

 ###Messages fields custom types